Nicola Carey

 Nicola Jane Carey (born 10 September 1993) is an Australian cricketer who plays for the national cricket team as an all-rounder, batting left-handed and bowling right-arm medium pace.
 At the domestic level, she plays in the Women's National Cricket League for Tasmania and in the Women's Big Bash League for the Hobart Hurricanes.
 Until 2019, she played in those two competitions for the New South Wales Breakers and the Sydney Thunder, respectively.

 Career

-Carey was a member of the victorious Southern Stars squad that won the 2012 ICC World Twenty20 title in Sri Lanka.
-Carey was part of two ICC World Twenty20 in 2012 and in 2016.
+Carey was a member of the victorious Southern Stars squad that won the 2012 Women's World Twenty20 title in Sri Lanka.
+Carey was part of two Women's T20 World Cup in 2012 and in 2016.

 She made her Women's One Day International cricket (WODI) debut for Australia Women against India Women on 12 March 2018.
 Although she bowled well, and was praised by the team's coach, Matthew Mott, as having had "a fabulous debut", she did not take any wickets in her 10 overs, and was not required to bat.
 Her teammate Alyssa Healy commented that "... it was probably one of the most unlucky debuts I've ever seen."